How We Solve Dampness, Cold Air and Crawl Space Problems for Local Homeowners

 - Elevated humidity beneath the home

-Many homeowners don’t realize this, but up to 40–50% of the air inside your home can originate from the crawl space.
+Here’s the key: up to 40–50% of the air inside your home can originate from the crawl space.
+That means the dampness, odors, and cold air don’t stay below—they rise directly into your living areas.

 ❄️ Cold floors in winter